nsidc/qgreenland/doc/contributor-how-to/how-to-dev-plugin.md

-# How to install the Qgreenland plugin as a developer
+# How to install Qgreenland Custom as a developer

+QGreenland Custom is a QGIS plugin for downloading a custom set of data, including data which is not part of the QGreenland Core zip package.
+This how-to guide walks through how to install the plugin as a developer.

 First, clone the plugin repo from Faunalia: